thanhltnws/test-ai/docs/architecture.md

 ---

-## Key Design Decisions

-Service and tooling choices (Lambda polling vs AppFlow, Lambda ETL vs Glue, pgvector vs Vectorize, Gemini vs Bedrock, Recharts vs QuickSight, fixed SQL vs Text-to-SQL) are documented in [`decisions.md`](decisions.md).

-The following decisions are architectural — not yet in decisions.md:

-- **`source_url` in `signals` and pgvector metadata** — links back to the originating CRM/Jira/Redmine record when available; optional, NULL for sources without an external URL.
-- **Two-layer idempotency in Transform Lambda** — S3 object tag `processed=true` is the file-level guard: on duplicate S3 events the tag is checked first and the Lambda returns early (Bedrock never called). `ON CONFLICT (source, source_id) DO UPDATE` in Aurora is the record-level guard: re-processing the same file overwrites existing rows with the latest extraction result rather than creating duplicates.
-The UPSERT semantics are intentional — re-running with an updated prompt or model produces better extractions that should replace the old ones.
-- **Feature 1 enrichment — Aurora only** — InsightsBuilderFn reads raw signals directly from Aurora (single SQL query) and aggregates in Python; pgvector is not used in the batch pipeline. pgvector is used only by Feature 2 (Chat).
-- **Feature 1 and Feature 2 are fully decoupled** — Dashboard reads pre-computed data (fast, stable).
-Chatbox runs real-time RAG (flexible, ad-hoc).
-- **Embedding model must be consistent between write and query** — the model used to embed `embedding_text` when writing to `signal_embeddings` / `insight_embeddings` must be the same model used to embed the user question at query time in the Chat Lambda.
-Mixing models produces incorrect cosine similarity with no error or warning.
-Full rule and checklist in [`docs/chat_optimization.md`](chat_optimization.md).

----

 ## Known Gaps

 - Text-to-SQL hallucination risk — no validation layer yet.
 Mitigate by prioritizing fixed SQL and logging generated queries.